r7kamura/somemoji/README.md

 ### Somemoji::EmojiCollection#replace_character(string, &block)

-Replace emoji characters in a given string with a given block.
+Replaces emoji characters in a given string with a given block.

 ```ruby
 require "somemoji"